 Please visit http://www.floridastudentfinancialaid.org/SSFAD/bf/ for detailed information and to download the Bright Futures Student Handbook.
 We also have worksheets you can download to help you plan ahead and verify that the initial eligibility requirements are being met.
 For a list of eligible postsecondary institutions visit https://www.floridastudentfinancialaidsg.org/admin/SAWELIGPSI_ByProg.asp?ByProg=BF.

-Please note that we do not submit students' transcript data into the Bright Futures Scholarship Program's evaluation system unless specifically requested.
+Please note that for our students' privacy, we do not submit students' transcript data into the Bright Futures Scholarship Program's evaluation system unless specifically requested.
 You must let us know if your child is seeking a Bright Futures Scholarship.

 The Bright Futures Scholarship program changes with each legislative session.
 It is your responsibility to be aware of the Bright Futures Scholarship program requirements.
 For more information and to find out what rules apply to a specific graduation year, please visit http://www.floridastudentfinancialaid.org/SSFAD/bf/.